Lilla Zuckerman

 Lilla Anne Zuckerman is an American showrunner, television writer and producer.
 She is currently the showrunner of Poker Face which was created by Rian Johnson and stars Natasha Lyonne.
-She has worked on a number of television series, most notably Agents of SHIELD, Prodigal Son, Suits, and Fringe.
+She has worked on a number of television series, most notably Agents of S.H.I.E.L.D., Prodigal Son, Suits, and Fringe.
 She has also worked on Human Target, and the Syfy original series Haven.
-She collaborates with her sister, Nora Zuckerman.
+She often collaborates with her sister, Nora Zuckerman.

 Career

 Zuckerman's television career began in 2009 when she started working with her sister as a staff writer and production staffer on the second season of the FOX series Fringe.